How Different Kids Exhibit School Refusal Behavior

 Have a Mental Health Professional Evaluate Psychiatric School Refusal Behaviors

 School refusal can be a symptom of an anxiety disorder, such as separation anxiety disorder or social anxiety disorder.
+It could also be related to an underlying condition such as ADHD or dyslexia that makes attending school even more challenging.
 On top of physiological and behavioral symptoms, children might also demonstrate psychiatric school refusal behaviors, such as: